tru0067/GTFO-VanillaReloaded/README.md

 ### PDW

-*We've reverted the PDW's previous damage nerf.
-With the removal of the Heavy SMG from the Main Weapon category, we felt that it was no longer competing with it for the role of a high damage SMG.*
+*We've reverted the PDW's previous damage nerf and given it a bump to its precision to make headshots feel very impactful.*

 -   Damage: 2.15 -> 2.31
+-   Precision multiplier: 0.7413 -> 0.9

 ### Carbine